(800) 849-2168

 Kansas Medical License CME Requirements

-PAs renew their license annually and must complete 50 hours of CME every two years, including 10 hours of Category 1 credit.
-PAs must also complete at least one hour on the topics of: acute or chronic pain management; the appropriate prescribing of opioids; or, the use of prescription drug monitoring programs, every renewal period.
+PAs are required to renew their license annually and complete 50 hours of CME on a two-year basis, including 10 hours of Category 1 credit.
+PAs must also undergo at least one hour of training on acute or chronic pain management, responsible opioid prescribing, or the use of prescription drug monitoring systems each renewal cycle.

 Kansas Medical License Lookup